aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/activexcontrolbase/_index.md

 ```

 Gets the type of the ActiveX control.
-[ControlType](../../com.aspose.cells/controltype).
+See [ControlType](../../com.aspose.cells/controltype).

 **Returns:**
 int